drshahizan/software-engineering/materials/uml/drawio/10-tips.md

 | Save your work regularly | Save your work regularly to prevent loss of progress if something goes wrong. |
 | Export your diagram | Export your diagram in a variety of formats, including PNG, JPEG, PDF, and SVG. |

+Collaborating with others in Draw.io is a powerful feature that enables multiple people to work on the same diagram at the same time.
+One popular way to collaborate on diagrams in Draw.io is to use a version control system, such as GitHub, to store the diagram file.

+## Collaborate with others
+Here are the steps to collaborate with others in Draw.io using GitHub:

+1. Create a new diagram in Draw.io or open an existing one.
+2. Click on File > Export As > GitHub.
+3. If you have not already done so, authorize Draw.io to access your GitHub account.
+4. Select the repository where you want to store your diagram file, and enter a file name and description.
+5. Click "Export."
+Draw.io will create a new file in your selected repository.
+6. Share the link to the GitHub file with your collaborators.

+Once you have shared the link to the GitHub file with your collaborators, they can make changes to the diagram file and push their changes to the repository.
+Here are the steps to do so:

+1. Your collaborators can open the diagram file in Draw.io by clicking the link to the GitHub file that you shared with them.
+2. They can make changes to the diagram file in Draw.io.
+3. After making changes, they can click on File > Save to GitHub.
+4. Draw.io will prompt them to enter a commit message and description for their changes.
+5. After entering a commit message and description, they can click "Save."
+6. The changes will be pushed to the repository and saved in the diagram file.

+Using GitHub to collaborate on Draw.io diagrams has several advantages.
+First, it provides a version control system that allows collaborators to track changes and revert to earlier versions if necessary.
+Second, it enables real-time collaboration, as multiple people can work on the same diagram file simultaneously.
+Finally, it provides a centralized location for storing and sharing diagram files, making it easier to collaborate with others and share your work.

+In addition to GitHub, Draw.io also supports collaboration using other cloud storage services, such as Google Drive, OneDrive, and Dropbox.
+Regardless of the platform you use, collaborating with others in Draw.io can help you create more effective diagrams that are well-organized and easy to understand.

 ## Keyboard shortcuts

 | Tip/Trick | Description |